 Can Upskilling Close the Cyber Security Skills Gap?
 A Closer Look

 Problems in cyber security are made worse by a need for more qualified workers in the field.
 For instance, in 2021, there were over 500,000 unfilled positions in cybersecurity in the United States.
-In addition to the difficulty of finding qualified candidates to fill open positions, a knowledge gap exists between the current cybersecurity workforce and the constant stream of emerging cyber threats.
+In addition to this, a knowledge gap exists.
+This gap is between the current cybersecurity workforce and the constant stream of emerging cyber threats.

 According to the “2022 State of Upskilling Report” from Pluralsight, which polled 760 technology learners and leaders about the latest trends in skill development, 43% of respondents cited a lack of cybersecurity knowledge as their most significant personal skills gap.
 Additionally, 44% of respondents cited a need for cybersecurity talent as their primary concern.

-As the cybersecurity landscape evolves rapidly, traditional approaches and knowledge need to be revised to combat the sophisticated and ever-evolving threats of the modern era.
+As the cybersecurity landscape evolves rapidly, traditional approaches and knowledge need to be revised.
+This is to make sure they combat the sophisticated and ever-evolving threats of the modern era.
 CEOs are ultimately responsible for equipping their IT staff with the knowledge and resources they need to maintain the security of their companies.

 Organizations must take decisive and prompt action to ensure their IT departments are up-to-date on cybersecurity trends and threats.